Frequently Asked Questions

 12. Do students with disabilities (SD) and/or English language learners (ELL) receive accommodations for NAEP?

-Students with disabilities (SD) and English language learners (ELL) who participate in Florida’s statewide assessments (FCAT 2.0/Florida End-of-Course Assessments) are required to participate in NAEP, unless NAEP does not allow an accommodation specified in an IEP, Section 504 plan, or ELL plan.
+Students with disabilities (SD) and English language learners (ELL) who participate in Florida’s statewide assessments are required to participate in NAEP, unless NAEP does not allow an accommodation specified in an IEP, Section 504 plan, or ELL plan.

 Only ELLs who have been enrolled in a United States school for less than 12 months may be excluded from any NAEP assessment.
 All other ELLs should participate in NAEP using appropriate accommodations.

 The accommodations most frequently used for NAEP include: